aamethh/financial-analysis-gfbg/README.md

 - Capital ratio: 27.2%
 - Total assets: ~$21B
 - AUM growth: +20.9%
+## Investment Thesis

+Grupo Financiero BG is evolving from a traditional banking model toward a capital allocation and asset management platform, supported by strong profitability (ROAE >20%) and accelerating AUM growth.

+## Recommendation

+HOLD / BUY (based on risk appetite)

+The bank shows strong fundamentals, but monitoring asset quality and sustainability of growth is key.
 ## Key Observation

 AUM is growing faster than the loan book, suggesting a structural shift toward an asset management-driven model.